top of page

 The Egyptians wrote about growing garlic for thousands of years ago.
 Garlic and Onion have been identified in drawings on Egyptian tombs dating back to 2800 B.C.
 Onions and garlic have been used as medicine, food, and as an aphrodisiac.
 Apparently, the builders of the pyramids lived mostly on onions and garlic.
 The laborers who built King Tut's tomb were so dependent on the bulb that they went on strike when their garlic rations were decreased.
 Garlic, hung over doors and near an entryway to a home was thought to have had powers to ward off evil spirits.
 Garlic provided strength and courage to Greek athletes and warriors.
 It was believed that juices from this pungent plant, when rubbed on entry doors and door frames, kept out blood-thirsty vampires.
 Garlic is known universally as "the stinking rose".
 This phrase or term reportedly goes way back to Greek and Roman times.
 The "stinking" part is obvious, but why "rose"?
 Garlic is an allium that is part of the Liliaceae family.
 Garlic is closer to a lily than a rose.
 So what is the origin of the name?
 Unfortunately, there is no clear answer to this question.
 How about genghis khan?
 Did he grow garlic?

-For humans, the health benefits of garlic have been touted for centuries.
+For us, the health benefits of garlic have been touted for centuries.
 Today, researchers may have pinpointed at least one reason why.
 A new study shows red blood cells process compounds from digested garlic and turns them into the cell messenger hydrogen sulfide (H2S), which relaxes blood vessels and increases blood flow.
 Therefore, eating garlic may increase our natural supply of this vital chemical and play a role in reducing the risk of heart disease.
 Previous studies on garlic’s health effects have produced mixed results.
 For example, some studies of garlic have found few benefits, but others have been shown to lower the risk of heart disease.
 (Source: WebMD.com)

 Garlic (Allium sativum L.), like other plants, has an exquisite defense system, composed of as many different components as the human immune system.
 In order to protect itself from insects and fungi, garlic produces allicin by enzymatic reaction when it is injured.
 Thus, allicin is mother nature’s insecticide.
 Since ancient times, garlic has been used worldwide, not only as a food, but also as medicine.
 As early as 3000 B.C., in ancient civilizations, including Egyptian, Phoenicians, Greek, Indian, Roman, Babylonian, Viking, and Chinese, garlic was used for the treatment of heart conditions, arthritis, pulmonary complaints, abdominal growths (particularly uterine), respiratory infections, skin disease, symptoms of aging, diarrhea, headache, bites, worms, wounds, ulcers, and tumors.
 The ancient Chinese consumed garlic to achieve longevity.
 In the days of the Pharaohns, during the building of Great Pyramid of Cheops at Gizeh, when the supplies of garlic ran out the workforce withdrew their labor.
 They knew well that garlic gave them strength and stamina.
 In the first century AD, Dioscorides, the chief physician of Roman army, prescribed garlic to his warriors and wrote: garlic cleans the arteries.
 The use of garlic to treat wounds surfaced repeatedly through the middle ages into